raymondhua/.net-core-udemy-1/README.md

 After completing the tutorial, I integrated Azure services within the application.
 I created a CI/CD pipeline that uses different databases and storage containers for different environments (e.g. staging, production).

 The following Azure services that I have integrated:
 - **Azure Storage**: Place to store and read images.
 - **Azure Web Service**: Where BulkyBookRay is hosted.
 I used two Web Apps for each of the environments.
-- **Azure Database**: Created two different databases for each environment.
+- **Azure Database**: Created two different SQL Server databases for each environment.
 - **Azure DevOps**: Used Azure Pipelines to build and deploy the BulkyBookRay application onto Azure Web Service.
 Also, I have protected sensitive variables of the application using their secrets feature.

 The websites of my completed project are linked below (beware that it may take a while for the sites to load):
 [https://bulkybookray.azurewebsites.net/](https://bulkybookray.azurewebsites.net/)